jehoons/sbie_aging/result/table_s2/README.md

 #### (**A**) Test toy model

-This model is a simple toy model provided by MaBoSS.
+This model is a simple toy model provided by MaBoSS(S2FIG1).
 The `.bnd` file defines the simulation model, and `.cfg` defines the configuration how the simulation model runs.
 One or more `.cfg` files may exist for a ` .bnd` file.

 <p align=center>
 <img src="../../assets/img/maboss-toymodel.png" width="300" /><br>